-We are very lucky to have our very own Forest School on site here at St Felix, as well as a trained specialist Forest School Leader and Forest School Assistant as members of staff.
-Forest School is well established at St Felix and we will soon be beginning our Fourth year, with all of the Reception children attending weekly throughout the seasons.
+We are very lucky to have our very own Forest School on site here at St Felix, all sessions are led by a member of staff who is a trained specialist Forest School Leader.
+Forest School is well established at St Felix with all of the Reception children attending weekly throughout the seasons.

 What are Forest Schools?

-Forest schools began in Scandinavia and have been developing in areas of the UK for the last few years.
-In a Forest School children play and learn outdoors in a natural environment, in most weathers.
+Forest schools began in Scandinavia and have been developing in areas of the UK over the last ten years.
+In a Forest School children play and learn outdoors in a natural environment, all year round, in all weathers.

 Why is there a Forest School at St Felix?

 Many children learn best outdoors and benefit from the child-led learning available at Forest School.
 Children use the skills they learn in Forest School when they are learning inside the classroom too.

 - Have the confidence to try new things.